number42net/restoreblog/2021-03-20 Sinclair ZX81 video board/index.md

 #### Required parts:

 Most of the components don't require a very precise value, but unless specified, only the component values below were actually tested.
 If you decide to make this board yourself an oscilloscope is probably required to properly adjust the timings.
-Premade boards will soon be offered on my Tindy shop.

 | Component     | Value              | Description  |
 | ------------- |--------------------| -----|